Chapter 9: Misconduct, Performance Improvement Counseling, and Disciplinary Action

 - Unauthorized absence from the worksite that is not accurately reflected on time records

-- Conviction of a crime involving controlled substances, dishonesty, violence, or other behavior that impairs suitability for employment
+- Conviction of a crime or other behavior that impairs suitability for employment

-- Illicit use, possession, or distribution of drugs or alcohol on College time or premises
+- Use, possession, or distribution of drugs or illicit/excessive use of alcohol on College time or reporting to work under the influence

 - Gross negligence that may result in significant injury or loss